 If you find yourself spending time alone around Christmas, particularly on Christmas Day, then feelings of loneliness and isolation can peak.
 Instead of getting bogged down in these feelings, take control of the situation.

-Speak to friends and family members to see what their plans are – you might be able to get involved with those.
-For some, this may not be an option or it may be that spending time with family brings up memories that are still too painful.
+Speak to friends and family members to see what their plans are – you might be able to get involved with those (subject to coronavirus restrictions).
+For some it may be that spending time with family brings up memories that are still too painful.
 If this is the case, then why not change the way you approach Christmas?

-You could go on a trip or do some travelling for example, returning home when it's your turn to have the children.
+If travel is permitted, you could go on a trip, returning home when it's your turn to have the children.
 Or you could seek out and connect with other people who are in the same situation, either over the phone, online, or face to face if restrictions allow.

 Alternatively, you could also look into volunteering on Christmas Day.
 There are a lot of people out there that would be grateful for your time.
-This could involve visiting isolated individuals in nursing homes, helping the homeless, or even just looking after the neighbour's pets!
+Many charities will be adapting their activities this year to comply with coronavirus measures, but there will still be opportunities out there.
 Refocusing your energy and spending the day helping others can be a really effective way of getting through Christmas without the kids.

 It's likely that emotions will be running high as you come to terms with your divorce and face your first Christmas apart.
 Try to put any feelings of anger or resentment to one side, and instead focus on giving the kids the Christmas they deserve.
 Avoid getting caught up in arguments or speaking in a negative way about your ex.
 Remember that, at the end of the day, the children will just want to enjoy the holidays and spend time with their family.

 Having worked with lots of people that experience their first Christmas on their own following divorce, it's easy to see how sad and lonely this time can be.
-Ultimately, I believe the key is to not focus on what used to be and instead focus on new ways to celebrate, and enjoy Christmas.
+Ultimately, it's best not to focus on what used to be and instead focus on new ways to celebrate and enjoy Christmas.
 Let go of the old traditions and embrace the fact that you can now make new ones.